mingyen066/Cuda-PyTorch-Installation-Guide/README.md

     * [Install Cudnn](#Install-Cudnn)

 # Python
-You need to add module names (that you want to install) to requirements.txt, then run
+You may want to add additional module names that will be installed to requirements.txt, then run
 ```bash
 ./install_python_pip.sh
 ```
-After that, you can use python3 and pip3 by directly typing python and pip respectively. \
+After restarting your shell, you can use python3 and pip3 by directly typing python and pip respectively. \
 Furthermore, the python packages that you want to get in requirements.txt are already installed.

 # Nvidia driver
 https://www.geforce.com.tw/drivers \
-Choose the driver which corresponding to you gpu, then install it. you can type
+Choose the driver which corresponding to you gpu, then install it.
+You can type
 ```bash
 nvidia-smi
 ```